2KAbhishek/markit.nvim/README.md

   cyclic = true,
   -- whether the shada file is updated after modifying uppercase marks. default false force_write_shada = false,
-  -- how often (in ms) to redraw signs/recompute mark positions.
-  -- higher values will have better performance but may cause visual lag, -- while lower values may cause performance penalties. default 150. refresh_interval = 250,
   -- sign priorities for each type of mark - builtin marks, uppercase marks, lowercase -- marks, and bookmarks.
   -- can be either a table with all/none of the keys, or a single number, in which case